Michael Scheiwiller

 Prerequisites

-1. Creating the droplet
+1. Creating the server

 2. Initial SSH setup